 The people are friendlier than in other areas of Spain.
-That’s not saying much, but it is a small positive.
+That’s not saying much, but it is a plus in the book.
 The prices are affordable – Seville is much cheaper to visit than most other cities in Western Europe.
 It is also cheaper than its Spanish counterparts, Madrid and Barcelona.

-You can experience a Flamengo show, eat tapas, drink tinto de verano, or do something else that is very typical here.
+You can experience a Flamengo show, eat tapas, drink tinto de verano, or participate in one of the other typical customs of Seville.

-Furthermore, it’s easy to do day trips, as you have several other great cities close.
-Take a look at these, all less than 2 hours away in car and less than 3 hours away in train:
+Also, it’s easy to do day trips, as you have several other great cities nearby.
+Take a look at these places, all less than 2 hours away by car and less than 3 hours away by train:

 For more information on where to do day trips if you’re staying in Sevilla, read this article.

-If you love hot weather, Seville is also a splendid destination.
+If you love hot weather, Seville is also a perfect destination.
 In fact, it gets overly hot in the summer.
 Temperatures above 40 degrees Celcius are not uncommon.
-In the winter, it can still be cold, especially at night.
-But the spring and autumn usually have great weather, the perfect in-between where it’s warm but not too hot.
+In the winter it can be cold, especially at night.
+But the spring and autumn usually bring great weather, the perfect in-between where it’s warm but not too hot.
 So just avoid the extreme seasons (mid summer and mid winter; then you’ll experience great weather in Seville).

-To sum up: There are many benefits of going to Seville.
-Let’s look at the downsides.
+To sum everything up: There are many benefits of going to Seville.
+Let’s look at the downsides:

 Seville has very small and narrow streets in the central parts of the city.
-Sidewalks are literally 30 centimeters long at several places.
-Therefore, it can easily seem somewhat dangerous to walk around when a car is coming by, and there are several people walking at the same time.
+Sidewalks are literally 30 centimeters long in several places.
+Therefore, it can easily seem dangerous to walk around when a car is coming by, and there are several people walking taking up space on the sidewalk meanwhile.

-And speaking about driving – forget about driving in central Seville.
+And talk about traffic – just forget about driving in central Seville.
 It’s stressful and just not worth it.
 If you’re coming to Seville by car, try to park your car outside of the center and walk around to the attractions.
-On the positive side, it is a very walkable city where you can see most things fairly quick.
-So a car is definitely not needed here.
+On the positive side, it is a very walkable city where you can see most things fairly quickly.
+So a car is definitely not needed in the center anyway.

-Seville has fewer supermarkets than most other cities in Spain, such as Madrid and Valencia, and they generally have fewer items, so if you’re the type of person who likes to cook in your holiday apartment, it can be a bit frustrating.
-If you like to eat out, Seville does have an extraordinary amount of nice restaurants, so that must be mentioned as a plus.
+Seville has fewer supermarkets than most other cities in Spain, such as Madrid and Valencia.
+And they generally have fewer items too, so if you’re the type of person who likes to cook in your holiday apartment, it can be a bit frustrating.
+If you like to eat out, Seville does have an extraordinary amount of nice restaurants, so that is absolutely a plus.

 But the biggest downside is this: Seville is overcrowded with tourists.
-This seems like a strange (perhaps even ironic) point to make on a site that is dedicated to tourism – yet it must be mentioned.
-When you walk around in Seville, even outside of the popular travel season, 50% of the people you see in the center will usually be tourists.
+This seems like a strange and ironic point to make on a site that is dedicated to tourism – yet it must be mentioned.
+When you walk around in Seville, even outside of the peak travel season, 50% of the people you see in the center will usually be tourists.
 That drives the prices up, it ensures long lines at the main attractions, and it can be a general annoyance when trying to discover the local Andalusian culture.

 The locals in Seville also seem to be a bit tired of all the tourists, and you get treated by the locals like you’re just a source of money – don’t expect to make too many close Spanish friends.
 Most Spaniards who live in the tourist areas of the country don’t even like it when tourists try to be social with them, probably because they are annoyed by the huge amount of foreign visitors.
 Which is understandable, to some degree.

 How much time is needed in Seville?

 Seville is a city with many nice sights, so if you want to get the full experience, you need at least two full days in Seville.
-That will – most likely – require a four-day trip, since two days will pass with transport.
+That will – most likely – require a four-day trip since two days will pass with transportation.

 If you want to explore Andalusia, particularly the western part, we recommend you to find a hotel or a holiday apartment in Seville for the entire trip – and then you can do day trips to cities such as Córdoba, Cádiz, Jerez, Huelva, and other cities where one day is enough.
-In Seville, you need a lot of time: There are too many nice attractions, too many nice restaurants to make it just a one day trip.
+In Seville, you need a lot of time: There are too many nice attractions and too many great restaurants to make it just a one-day trip.
 If you come for just one day, you will surely regret it later.
 Better to do a full-length trip where you can take your time and see as much as possible.

 Conclusion: Should you visit Seville?